 It was to this end that the Library organised the seminars "Archives of individuals and organisations in Swedish libraries" in March 2008 and "What every librarian should know about the archives of individuals and organisations" in November 2009.
 The Library is continuing and intensifying its work with the personal records of individuals and organisations.

-- Catalogue of Greta Renborg's archive (in Swedish)
+- Catalogue of Greta Renborg's archive (in Swedish only)

-- Books and articles written by Greta Renborg can be found in the catalogue for Swedish academic libraries LIBRIS.
+- Books and articles written by Greta Renborg you find in the national library catalogue Libris.